Steven Soderbergh: 1998–2008: reemergence and Ocean's trilogy

 A year later, Soderbergh directed Bubble (2005), a $1.6 million film featuring a cast of nonprofessional actors.
 It opened in selected theaters and HDNet simultaneously, and four days later on DVD.
 Industry heads were reportedly watching how the film performed, as its unusual release schedule could have implications for future feature films.
 Theater-owners, who at the time had been suffering from dropping attendance rates, did not welcome so-called "day-and-date" movies.
 National Association of Theatre Owners chief executive John Fithian indirectly called the film's release model "the biggest threat to the viability of the cinema industry today."
 Soderbergh's response to such criticism: "I don't think it's going to destroy the movie-going experience any more than the ability to get takeout has destroyed the restaurant business."
 A romantic drama set in post-war Berlin, The Good German, starring Cate Blanchett and Clooney, was released in late 2006.
 The film performed poorly commercially grossing $5.9 million worldwide against a budget of $32 million.

 Soderbergh next directed Ocean's Thirteen, which was released in June 2007 to further commercial success and increased critical acclaim.
 Grossing $311.3 million on an $85 million budget, it is the second highest-grossing film of his career after the first Ocean's.
 The film concluded what would later be known as the Ocean's trilogy, a collection of heist movies that would go on to be described as defining a new era of heist films.
-Soderbergh directed Che, which was released in theatres in two parts titled The Argentine and Guerrilla, and was presented in the main competition of the 2008 Cannes Film Festival, on May 22.
-Benicio del Toro played Argentine guerrilla Ernesto "Che" Guevara in an epic four-hour double bill which looks first at his role in the Cuban Revolution before moving to his campaign and eventual death in Bolivia.
+Soderbergh directed Che, which was released in theaters in two parts, titled The Argentine and Guerrilla, and was presented in the main competition of the 2008 Cannes Film Festival, on May 22.
+Benicio del Toro played the Argentine guerrilla Ernesto "Che" Guevara in an epic four-hour double bill which looks first at his role in the Cuban Revolution before moving to his campaign and eventual death in Bolivia.
 Soderbergh shot his feature film The Girlfriend Experience in New York in 2008.
 Soderbergh cast adult film star Sasha Grey as the film's lead actress to great reception and controversy.